cmackenzie1/holster/pages/blog/content/posts/002-securing-plex-with-cloudflare-tunnels.md

 ![Cloudlfare Tunnel Diagram](https://www.cloudflare.com/static/0837092afda01dcaf73cf70e729b20f5/Argo-tunnel-diagram-2.png)

-When user navigates to `https://plex.example.com`, Cloudflare will proxy the client connection to the tunnel created between your origin server and Cloudflare.
+When a user navigates to `https://plex.example.com`, Cloudflare will proxy the client connection to the tunnel created between your origin server and Cloudflare.
 Cloudflare will also filter out any malicious traffic from ever reaching your origin server.
 While this is great for protecting your site from malicious traffic, anyone who knows the URL can still access your site!
 Enter: Cloudflare Zero Trust.